Thames House: MI5 and NIO headquarters

 Thames House was first used by MI5 between 1934 and 1939: the service was located on the top floor of the South Block.

 The service relocated to Blenheim Palace for much of the Second World War and then moved to Leconfield House after the war before relocating to 140 Gower Street in 1976.
 The dispersed and dilapidated state of its previous buildings at 140 Gower Street (headquarters) and Curzon Street House (registry, administration and technical services) led MI5 to seek a new home in the late 1980s.
 The Secret Intelligence Service (MI6) were engaged in a simultaneous hunt for new headquarters and consideration was given to co-location of the two.
 However this proposal was abandoned, due to the lack of buildings of adequate size (existing or proposed) and the security considerations of becoming a single target for attacks.
 At the same time, Thames House, which was largely used as government offices by then, became vacant when the Department of Energy left the southern half in 1989 and it was decided to convert and refit much of it for MI5's use.
 The GMW Partnership undertook the design and Mowlem carried out the necessary reconstruction work from 1990, which included part-infilling of the building's distinctive archway.
 An automated miniature monorail within the building brings files up from the basement of Thames House to staff working within.

 The refurbished Thames House was officially opened on 30 November 1994 by Prime Minister John Major.

 The building was shared with the Northern Ireland Office (NIO) until that organisation moved to 1 Horse Guards Road alongside HM Treasury and the Cabinet Office in 2013.

 On 1 June 2007, the building (other than the steps that give access to it) was designated as a protected site for the purposes of Section 128 of the Serious Organised Crime and Police Act 2005.
 The effect of the act was to make it a specific criminal offence for a person to trespass into the building.

 Popular culture

-Up until its seventh series, the BBC television series Spooks used the exterior and lobby of the Freemasons' Hall in Great Queen Street as a location for the show's portrayal of Thames House.
+Until its seventh series, the BBC television series Spooks used the exterior and lobby of the Freemasons' Hall in Great Queen Street as a location for the show's portrayal of Thames House.
 Since then Thames House has been used, although Freemasons' Hall is still used to show the entrance to the building.

 The third series of the BBC television series Torchwood used Thames House as the setting for the arrival of an alien species on Earth.